ray-project/tutorial/README.rst

 Each file ``exercises/exercise*.py`` is a separate exercise.
 Instructions are written in each file.
 Each file should run without raising any exceptions.
+Throughout these exercises, you may find the `Ray documentation`_ helpful.

 **Exercise 1:** Define a remote function, and execute multiple remote functions in parallel.